uvarc/rc-website/content/userinfo/omero/overview.md

 # Overview

 With the advent of high-throughput screening, the need for efficient image management tools is greater than ever.
 From the microscope to publication, [OMERO](https://www.openmicroscopy.org/omero/) is a database solution that handles all your images in a secure central repository.
 You can view, organize, analyze and share your data from anywhere you have internet access.
-Work with your images from a desktop app (Windows, Mac or Linux), on [UVA's high performance computing platform (Rivanna)](/userinfo/rivanna/overview), from the web, or through 3rd party software like Fiji and ImageJ, Python, and MATLAB.
+Work with your images from a desktop app (Windows, Mac or Linux), on [UVA's high performance computing platform (Rivanna and Afton)](/userinfo/rivanna/overview), from the web, or through 3rd party software like Fiji and ImageJ, Python, and MATLAB.
 OMERO is able to read over 140 proprietary file formats, including all major microscope formats.

 - - -